Shikhar-Joshi/flight-booking-testing-framework/README.md

 Each page or component of the flight booking web app has a dedicated class, making it easier to manage and maintain.

 ### 2. Mochawesome Reports:
 Test execution results are captured using Mochawesome, generating detailed and visually appealing HTML reports.
-These reports provide insights into test outcomes, failures, and overall test coverage.
+After test execution a folder 'reports' will be created automatically which will hold report.

 ### 3. Video Capture:
 The framework records video during test runs, aiding in debugging and documentation.
 Video evidence helps identify issues and provides context for failed tests.
+After test execution a folder 'videos' will be created automatically which will hold video of test execution.

 ## Target Audience
 This project is ideal for beginners who want to learn how to structure a Cypress project using the POM pattern.
 Whether you’re new to Cypress or looking to reinforce your skills, this framework provides practical examples and best practices.